Vertical MIG Welding for Beginners: Settings and Examples

 Downhill wire speed and voltage

-For downhill MIG welding, you select a 15% higher amperage than the flat position.
+For downhill MIG, you select a 15% higher amperage than the flat position.
 Depending on the wire diameter you use, try to use the higher half of the amperage range.
 This way, you melt the wire fast enough to keep up with the faster traveling speed.

 If the beads are concave, you can lower the voltage by steps of 0.2-0.3V to make them taller.

-You can use wires up to .045″ for downhill welding since you don’t go against gravity like uphill welding.
+You can use wires up to .045″ for downhill since you don’t go against gravity.

-The correct stickout length is also important for downhill welding.
-You can use the short stickout of uphill welding, but you can deposit metal faster if it’s slightly longer.
+The correct stickout length is also important for downhill.
+You can use the short stickout of uphill, but you can deposit metal faster if it’s slightly longer.
 The trade-off is a higher lack of fusion risk.

 With .030 and .035 wires, you can set a 3/8″ stickout without lack of fusion problems.
 If you use a .045″ wire, you can set a stickout up to a 5/8″.